cislrpi/io/README.md

 ```
 The result field follows the definition of Watson STT.
 The full specification can be seen on [Watson STT website](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/speech-to-text/output.shtml).

+`fields` and `properties` contain message header content such as routing key and message id.

 Transcript also has a function for switching language models.
 ```